giucal/ppgen.py/README.md

 **Randomize.**
-To randomize one character in a random position, specifying from which charaset it is to be re-drawn:
+To randomize one character in a random position, specifying from which charset it is to be re-drawn:

     -R<charset>
     --randomize=<charset>